The-Art-of-Hacking/h4cker/cheat_sheets/insecure_protocols.md

 # Insecure Protocols and Services

 ## Insecure Protocols
-The following are also some of the services that are considered insecure:
+The following are also some of the protocols that are considered insecure:

 - Rlogin: https://linux.die.net/man/1/rlogin
 - Rsh: https://linux.die.net/man/1/rsh